 A number of new Artist Projects and Commissions were launched in 2020, including artistic events, walks and publications created from intense period of artistic R &D (2015-18).

 Following the July 21-22 Night/Day walking relay – a logistical and artistic experiment for the proposed 36 segment relay week – InspiralLondon is supporting two new commissions and two new map pamphlets.

-A commission for soundcamp forthcoming/postcoming (May 2019/2020); the publication ‘J D Swann’s Guide to InspiralLondon and Kent’ (A.A.A.B.A.M and inspirallondon CIC); Darks a distillation of Anne Robinson’s festival commission; revised Street Tree Twinning pamphlet by Rachel Gomme.
+A commission for soundcamp forthcoming/postcoming (Sept 2019/2020); the publication ‘J D Swann’s Guide to InspiralLondon and Kent’ (A.A.A.B.A.M and inspirallondon CIC) and revised soundcamp phamplet (July 2018/Sept 2020); Darks a distillation of Anne Robinson’s festival commission; revised Street Tree Twinning pamphlet by Rachel Gomme.
 Further publications to follow.